tristanburgess/crabby_dns/README.md

     - `nc -u 8.8.8.8 53 < query.pkt > response.pkt`
 - You can view the packet captures as hex if desired
     - `hexdump -C response.pkt`
-- Tying it all togetherm you can then invoke rusty_dns
+- Tying it all together you can then invoke Crabby DNS
     - `cargo run -- deserialize -f ./response.pkt`
 ### Example
 ```